 You’ll never believe how easy these protein balls are to make.
 Dates, protein powder, peanut butter, and ground chia seeds get pulsed together in a food processor and chilled to perfection in the fridge.
 Throw them in your gym bag for a quick snack before or after a workout.

-These homemade, red velvet protein bars may not taste exactly like the cake you’re used to, but you just might like them even more!
-Perfect for an on-the-go snack or after-dinner treat, vanilla protein powder gives these simple bars extra flavor and coconut flour adds decadence.
+These homemade red velvet protein bars may not taste exactly like the cake you’re used to, but you just might like them even more!
+Perfect for an on-the-go snack or after-dinner treat, these simple bars add vanilla protein powder for extra flavor and coconut flour for richness.

 Healthy funfetti?
 Well, it may not top a dietitian’s recommendation list, but this dessert still isn’t horrible for you (it also happens to be egg- and dairy-free).
 Don’t forget to add the sprinkles!

 If you’re a fan of traditional blondies, this version will surprise you in all the right ways.
-This is a dessert you can feel good about eating, thanks to the addition of chickpeas, bananas, peanut butter, and protein powder.
+It’s packed with nutritious ingredients, including chickpeas, bananas, peanut butter, and protein powder.
 And it’s so simple to whip up!

 Almost as easy as break and bake, these go well with tea for a sweet snack.
 We love the idea of adding ground vanilla beans for even more vanilla flavor or throwing in a handful of chocolate chips since they go perfectly with pumpkin.

 Let’s see, fluffy cupcakes with added protein plus Greek yogurt icing?
 How can you say no?
-Chocolate protein powder plus cocoa makes the cakes extra chocolatey, and the trio of yogurt, peanut butter, and cream cheese whips into an ultra creamy topping.
+Chocolate protein powder plus cocoa makes the cakes extra chocolaty, and the trio of yogurt, peanut butter, and cream cheese whips into an ultra-creamy topping.

 All you need are bananas, oatmeal, and protein powder to make these treats.
-They’re great on their own, but experimenting with add-ins means you can customize to suit your cravings.
-Dried fruit, nuts, or pumpkin puree with pumpkin pie spice would all be amazing.
+They’re great on their own, but experimenting with additions lets you customize these cookies to suit your cravings.
+Dried fruit, nuts, or pumpkin puree with pumpkin pie spice all make amazing additions.

-When you need to satisfy your sweet tooth but don’t want to derail your eating habits, this ice cream will become your go-to.
+When you need to satisfy your sweet tooth but don’t want to derail your healthy eating habits, this ice cream will become your go-to.
 With just three ingredients — protein powder, almond milk, and almond butter — it’s a quick fix.
-Use flavored protein powder for even more flavor.
+Use flavored protein powder for even more punch.

 Cold drinks aren’t the only way to use protein powder in beverages.
-Perfect for chilly nights or as an after-dinner sub for coffee, hot cocoa gets a blast of protein powder, while the peanut butter whipped cream gives yet another dose of staying power.
-Topped with a chocolate drizzle, you’ll love this one.
+This hot cocoa is perfect for chilly nights or as an after-dinner sub for coffee.